There is a lot of conversation happening online about the PR metrics communications professionals should use.

 - Circulation, reach, and impressions

-With the exception of return-on-investment, each of these PR metrics are based on things that don’t matter to an organization’s growth.
+With the exception of return-on-investment, each of these PR metrics are based on things that don’t matter to an organization’s growth when it comes to cold, hard cash.

 Sure, they matter to reputation and to how people feel about your organization, but those have to be combined with the things that drive sales or new donations or new members.